Visual symptoms can be functional or dissociative. The following types of symptom are quite common:

 People with functional visual symptoms may have clinical findings such as a ‘tubular field defect’ or spiral fields when they undergo visual field testing (See pictures oppositie).

 The commonest type of functional visual impairment is usually only experienced by people as intermittent blurring – or not seeing so well out of one eye when they cover the other one.
 Its especially common that someones vision seems much worse when they do an eye test or are examined by a doctor than it is in day to day life.
 Its a common feature of many FND symptoms that they are worse when someone is focusing on them like this.

 There isnt much reseaerch on treatment for functional visual loss.

 I wrote up my experience of treating two patients with functional blindess in this article:

 Seeing again: treatment of functional visual loss Jing Ming Yeo, Alan Carson, Jon Stone.
 Practical Neurology 2019: 19: 168-72

 Sometimes people become aware of a snowlike effect in their vision.
 This could be due to an eye or brain disorder but it can also be a normal phenomenon.
 If anyone looks at a bright background they may become aware of a fuzzy, ‘static’ with a sense that things are moving around.
 In some people this persists.
 Normally the brain blocks out this additional visual information.
 Research has linked visual snow to migraine.

 People also can become aware of persistence of visual images, especially after they have been looking at something for a while or if they are trying to follow a rapidly moving object.
-Like visual snow its really important to exclude a neurological or ophthlamological cause for this but it can occur, like visual snow, as a symptom arising without neurological disease.
-It may be due to the same problem of the normal 'filtering' mechanism in the brain which blocks out the excess visual information going wrong.
+Like visual snow its really important to exclude a neurological or ophthlamological cause for this but it can occur, as part of a functional disorder.
+It may be due to the same problem of the normal ‘filtering’ mechanism in the brain which blocks out the excess visual information going wrong.